Thailand China Relations: A Comprehensive Bond Linking Past, Present, and Future

 Military Cooperation: Tactical Training and Peace Building

-Thailand and China hold joint military exercises often.
-These include “Blue Strike” and “Falcon Strike” drills.
-They focus on tactical training and humanitarian aid efforts.
-Peacekeeping missions are also a key part of the exercises.
+Thailand and China often team up for joint military training, like the “Blue Strike” and “Falcon Strike” drills.
+They focus more on tactical cooperation, humanitarian missions, and peacekeeping — not actual combat.
 There is a rising exchange of senior officers.
 Defense technology cooperation is also increasing substantially.
 This demonstrates robust Thailand China strategic cooperation.
 Thailand China relations also include security coordination.

 Regional Cooperation: Thailand and China on the World Stage